 The scaling factor can be estimated by $1/\sigma_T$, where σ_T is the Prandtl number.
+To be consistent with the empirical constants for the k- ε turbulence model the value of σ_T should be the same as the value for the Prandtl number specified on the Equation dialog in the TURBULENCE MODULE.
 The default value here for the Prandtl number is 0.9 corresponding to a scaling factor of 1.1.